 The Miles the Mutt Merit Award

-The MMM Award was originally created to recognize All American Dogs competing at the AKC National Agility Competition.
+The MMM Award was created to recognize rescue dogs competing at the AKC National Agility Competition.
 MMM is short for "Miles, Mutt, Merit," named after an inspirational rescue mutt who captured hearts worldwide after being featured in The New York Times.
-The annual MMM Award showcases the resilience of rescue dogs and raises funds for shelters and rescue organizations that help All Americans find their fur-ever homes.
+The annual MMM Award showcases the resilience of rescue dogs and raises funds for shelters and rescue organizations that help these rescues find their fur-ever homes.

 The Dog